Haleakala National Park: 12 Remarkable Things to Check Out

-Are you looking for an incredible place to visit on your Maui vacation?
-Then look no further than Haleakala National Park.
+You have to visit Haleakala National Park if you’re visiting Maui for a vacation.
 With so much to see and do, you’ll be amazed at how much this park has to offer.
-Here are twelve of the most remarkable things you’ll want to check out.

 Haleakala National Park is one of the most popular tourist destinations in Hawaii.
 Haleakala means “House of the Sun” in native Hawaiian.

 The park, which covers an area of 30,183 acres, is home to a variety of unique plants and animals.
-In addition, it is a designated International Biosphere Reserve.
-Visitors can see Haleakala, the world’s largest dormant volcano.
-Haleakala National Park also offers a variety of recreational activities, such as hiking, star gazing, and camping.
+It is a designated International Biosphere Reserve.
+The park offers a variety of recreational activities, such as hiking, star gazing, and camping.

 The part consists of two different districts: the Summit District and Kipahulu District.